 Slow connections can increase resource consumption on both the SAP source server and the SAP LT Replication Server host by extending the time it takes resource jobs to complete, which keeps the resources that are required for replication tied up for longer periods of time.

-For more information about your connection options:
+For more information about your connection options, see the following:

 To use a proxy server to send the HTTP requests to Google Cloud, we